TEBRUS-Digital-Studio/legal/TERMS_OF_SERVICE.md

 ## 6. Third-Party Offers & Surveys

-You may earn TEBCOINS by completing tasks, playing games, or answering surveys via third-party partners (e.g., PubScale, PlayTimeAds/PlayTime, TheoremReach).
+You may earn TEBCOINS by completing tasks, playing games, or answering surveys via third-party partners (e.g., PubScale, PlayTimeAds/PlayTime, TheoremReach, PaymentWall).

 *   **External Transactions:** Some third-party tasks may reward you for actions taken in other applications (e.g., "Reach Level 10" or "Make a purchase in Game X").
 *   **Survey Disqualifications (Screenouts):** When participating in market research surveys (e.g., via TheoremReach), you acknowledge that you may be disqualified at any stage if your profile does not match the specific demographic criteria required by the researcher.
 TEBRUS is not responsible for time spent on surveys that result in a disqualification or a partial reward.